prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 ## Generative QA: "Chatting with your data"

 With the advent of powerful LLMs like GPT-4, we can effectively integrate the user experience of an application with clean, factual information stored in a vector DB, allowing the user to query their data via natural language.
-Because question-answering can involve more than just information retrieval (it may require parts of the data to be analyzed, not just queried), including an agent-based framework like LangChain[^6] can be very helpful for these workflows.
+Because question-answering can involve more than just information retrieval (it may require parts of the data to be analyzed, not just queried), including an agent-based framework like LangChain[^7] in between the application UI and the vector DB can be much more powerful than just plugging into the vector DB directly.

 {{< figure src="vector-db-qa.png" >}}